 |Laser printers||600 to 1800 DPI||Here the pixel density is very high, depends on the device settings.|

 Meanwhile, higher CPI does not mean a better cursor movement experience at all.
-Actually, there always exists a co-relation between the mouse comes with a higher CPI factors and the quality of the sensor.
+Actually, there always exists a co-relation between the mouse which comes with a higher CPI factor and the quality of the sensor.

-As well as the greater DPI does not the necessity of a high-quality printing.
 Though there is no standard dot size.
 It totally depends on the manufacturer.
-As an example, it may look better at 1200 of DPI settings whereas it looks like perfect at 700 DPI in another manufacturer`s dots.
-So, higher CPI/DPI is not so cool for all the time.
+As an example, it may look better at 1200 DPI settings whereas it looks perfect at 700 DPI in another manufacturer`s dots.
+So, higher CPI/DPI is not so cool all the time.

 In this stage of this article, you already know what the term CPI/DPI actually means.
-Now you probably wondering about what is the problem that I concern about it?
+Now you’re probably wondering what is the problem that I’m concerned about?
 Well, actually it is not your problem.
-You can smoothly use your mouse as the past.
-Basically, it is the problems of some manufacturer companies who coined the term DPI to introduce there both of the products, mouse, and printers instead of CPI.
-They have to know about the basic difference between the CPI and DPI.
-Finally, you just need to adjust your mouse sensitivity despite of all the mistakes made by the manufacturer.
+You can smoothly use your mouse.
+Basically, it is the problem of some manufacturer companies who coined the term DPI to introduce both DPI and CP products.
+They must know about the basic differences between the CPI and DPI.
+Finally, you just need to adjust your mouse sensitivity despite all the mistakes made by the manufacturer.